ivanaseric/Linked-List-Sparse-Matrix/README.md

 # Linked-List-Sparse-Matrix
 Sparse matrix implementation using Linked List data structure.
-This was a fun project for a CS class.
+This was a fun project for a Data structures and Algorithms class.